ayoubboujadi/QuizzApp/README.md

 QuizzApp

-#Nothing to see here
+# Nothing to see here

 ## To create a new migration file use the following command:

-npx sequelize-cli migration:create --name migration-name
+npx sequelize-cli migration:create --name added-candidate-associations

 ## To run the pending migration files: